renovatebot/renovate/website/docs/configuration-options.md

 If instead you need to just exclude/ignore certain paths then consider `ignorePaths` instead.
 If you are more interested in including only certain package managers (e.g. `npm`), then consider `enabledManagers` instead.

+## js

+Use this configuration option for shared config across npm/yarn/pnpm and meteor package managers.

 ## labels

 Add an array of 1 or more strings to `labels` and Renovate will apply these labels to any PR its created.
 Usually these will be a per-repository setting like "renovate", or "ready", or "dependencies", however you can configure them right down to per-package level.